 What Size Tenon Cutter to Choose

-Between all of our tenon cutters, there are 8 different sizes, from 1/2" to 3".
-After you've chosen which series you want, the next step is to choose your size.
-There are different factors to consider when choosing your cutter size.
+At Lumberjack Tools, we have nine assorted sizes of tenon cutters, ranging from 1/2" to 3".
+After you have chosen which series you want, the next step is to choose which size tenon cutter you should use.
+There are several factors to consider when choosing your cutter size.

-Depending on what project you will be making, size can be a major factor.
-With the large variance in sizes, it is important to choose based on what types of projects you plan on making, and what type of detail you plan on including in them.
+Depending on what project you will be making, size can be a significant factor.
+With the large variance in sizes, it is important to choose based on the types of projects you plan on making and what detail you plan to include in them.

-If you are looking to include detail on your projects, the smaller 1/2" or 3/4" tenon cutters are necessary to add to your collection.
+If you want to include detail in your projects, the smaller 1/2" or 3/4" tenon cutters are necessary to add to your collection.
 These cutters are perfect for chair spindles, detail on headboards, or hooks on a coat rack or tree.
-While you can use a larger tenon cutter for these projects, the smaller detail adds more character to the project and helps create a more intricate design, taking your project to the next level when it comes to professional looking furniture.
+While you can use a larger tenon cutter for these projects, the smaller detail adds more character to the project.
+It helps create a more intricate design, taking your project to the next level when it comes to professional-looking furniture.

-If you can only afford to get one tenon cutter, the 1 1/2" tenon cutters are the most popular tools due to the fact that they allow you to build most projects with the single size.
-In fact, all of the plans in the 20 piece plan booklet included in each kit is based around the 1 1/2" size tenon cutter.
+If you can only afford one tenon cutter, the 1 1/2" tenon cutters are the most popular tools because they allow you to build most projects with a single size.
+In fact, all the plans in the 20-piece plan booklet included in each kit are based around the 1 1/2" size tenon cutter.

-One great benefit of ordering a 1 1/2" cutter is that all our beginner's kits come with a 1 1/2" tenon cutter, 1 1/2" forstner bit and 20 piece plan booklet, and are the same price as the individual cutter itself.
-So basically, you get everything you need to get started for the same price as just buying the cutter itself.
+One great benefit of ordering a 1 1/2" cutter is that all our beginner's kits come with a 1 1/2" tenon cutter, 1 1/2" forstner bit, and 20-piece plan booklet, and are the same price as the individual cutter itself.
+So, you get everything you need to get started for the same price as just buying the cutter itself.
 Awesome deal?
 We think so!

 2. Log Size

-Another important factor to choosing the correct tenon cutter size is to make sure that the cutter you choose has a large enough log capacity to accept the logs you have available.
+Another key factor in choosing the correct tenon cutter size is ensuring that the cutter you choose has a large enough log capacity to accept the available logs.

 Click HERE to see the max log capacities for each size tenon cutter.

-A couple notes to help out when choosing:
+A couple of notes to help when choosing: